nilbus/Backbone.dualStorage/README.md

     <script type="text/javascript" src="backbone.dualstorage.js"></script>

 Create your models and collections in the usual way.
-Feel free to use Backbone as you usually would, this is a drop-in replacement.
+Feel free to use Backbone as you usually would; this is a drop-in replacement.

 Keep in mind that Backbone.dualStorage really loves your models.
 By default it will cache everything that passes through Backbone.sync.
 You can override this behaviour with the booleans ```remote``` or ```local``` on models and collections: